Ay-aron24/Career-Track-Analysis/README.md

 # Project Background
 365 Data Science is an educational institution focused on helping people interested in developing data-related skills in order to be succesful in data-related careers.

 In 2021, the company introduced an option for student enrollment in a career track; the track represents a sequence a courses a student has to complete to obtain the skills in one of the three job titles: data scientist, data analyst, or business analyst.
-This project will analyze the data regarding career track enrollments.
+This project will analyze the data regarding career track enrollments from January 2022 to October 2022.

 Insights and recommendations are provided on the following key areas: